 - The Customer acknowledges and agrees that Thovex and/or its licensors own all Intellectual Property Rights in the Subscription Software and Training Services.

 - Except as expressly stated herein, these Conditions do not grant the Customer any Intellectual Property Rights or any other rights or licences to, in or in respect of the Services, Subscription Software or any data provided by a Data Source.
+The effect of this clause shall not be altered by the licensed incorporation of any of that Intellectual Property into materials generated by the Customer for Land Promotional Activity.

 - Thovex acknowledges and agrees that the Customer and/or its licensors own all Intellectual Property Rights in the Customer Data.
 Except as expressly stated herein or as is necessary to perform Thovex’s obligations under a Contract, these Conditions do not grant Thovex any Intellectual Property Rights or any other rights or licences to or in respect of any Customer Data.